Crawley Town F.C.: Early years

 In 1999, the club entered administration with debts estimated to be around £400,000.
-In October 1999, the club was bought by John Duly after a period of 2 months in administration, with Billy Smith appointed as manager.
-At the time, the Reds were second-bottom, but the club went on to finish in 12th place, 6 points above the relegation zone, at the end of this season various players were released to try and free up finances including John Sawyer, Jason Davy, Daniel Cullingham, Alex Barber and Jimmy Drew who all were part of the youth system.
-Whilst the 2000-2001 season saw Town finish 11th, Crawley were much improved in a 2001-2002 campaign which saw them finish fourth.
-Whilst Crawley finished 7th in 2002-03, the Reds found success in the 2003-04 season, when they ended their 20-season stay in the Premier Division of the Southern League by winning the division with 84 points, 12 points clear of second-placed Weymouth, and winning the Southern League Cup for the second successive season.
+In October 1999, the club was bought by John Duly after a period of two months in administration, with Billy Smith appointed as manager.
+At the time, the Reds were second-bottom, but the club went on to finish in 12th place, six points above the relegation zone, at the end of this season various players from the first and reserve teams were released to try and free up finances, including John Sawyer, Jason Davy, Daniel Cullingham, Alex Barber and Jimmy Drew who all were part of a promising reserve team at the time finishing runner-up in the reserve league to Crystal Palace reserves.
+Whilst the 2000–01 season saw Town finish 11th, Crawley were much improved in a 2001–02 campaign which saw them finish fourth.
+This season saw the return of some of the previously released players as the administrators had now found new owners.
+Whilst Crawley finished seventh in 2002–03, the Reds found success in the 2003–04 season, when they ended their 20-season stay in the Premier Division of the Southern League by winning the division with 84 points, 12 points clear of second-placed Weymouth, and winning the Southern League Cup for the second successive season.
 The title was secured with four matches remaining with a 3–0 victory at Welling United, sparking celebrations from a large travelling contingent.
 Crawley would now be playing in the Football Conference, the highest level of non-League football, for the first time in their history.